jrainey12/gender-classifier/README.md

 # gender classifier

-A CNN for classifying gender using gait.
+A CNN for classifying gender from gait, using TensorFlow.

 The main focus is to look at gait representations of various lengths and determine the lowest amount of data necessary to use gait as a feature.
 The representations being analysed are GEI, sub-GEI, Local frame average, Key frames and single frame.